precice/tutorials/volume-coupled-flow/README.md

 title: Volume-coupled flow
 permalink: tutorials-volume-coupled-flow.html
 keywords: volume coupling, OpenFOAM, source terms
-summary: A dummy writer is coupled to a fluid in a uni-directional way over a region of the domain.
+summary: A dummy source participant is coupled to a fluid in a uni-directional way over a region of the domain.
 The coupling enforces source terms on that region.
 ---

 {% note %}